sdecandelario/mastermind/README.md

 ### Approach
 For the development of the application I follow an approximation of BDD.

-With this strategy I was able to start from the top, the request to the endpoint and go dipper to the implementation details.
+With this strategy I was able to start from the top, the request to the endpoint and go deeper to the implementation details.

 This give me the possibility to avoid early refactoring or optimization and validate the logic.